jrbueno/adventofcode/2023/Day06/README.md

  - Hold the button for <em><code>4</code> milliseconds</em>.
 After its remaining 3 milliseconds of travel time, the boat will have gone <em><code>12</code> millimeters</em>.
  - Hold the button for <em><code>5</code> milliseconds</em>, causing the boat to travel a total of <em><code>10</code> millimeters</em>.
  - Hold the button for <em><code>6</code> milliseconds</em>, causing the boat to travel a total of <em><code>6</code> millimeters</em>.
  - Hold the button for <em><code>7</code> milliseconds</em>.
 That's the entire duration of the race.
 You never let go of the button.
-The boat can't move until you let you of the button.
+The boat can't move until you let go of the button.
 Please make sure you let go of the button so the boat gets to move. <em><code>0</code> millimeters</em>.

 Since the current record for this race is <code>9</code> millimeters, there are actually <code><em>4</em></code> different ways you could win: you could hold the button for <code>2</code>, <code>3</code>, <code>4</code>, or <code>5</code> milliseconds at the start of the race.